In this article I’ll be looking at how to practice Bhakti yoga meditation properly, and I’ll share some great Bhakti yoga practices for you to try.

 This Bhakti meditation technique is a powerful means of personal and spiritual transformation.
 You will find it wonderfully effective.

-What to meditate on when practicing Bhakti meditation
+What to meditate on when practicing Bhakti Yoga Meditation

 The subject of your bhakti meditation practice should reflect the trait you wish to develop in yourself.

 If, for instance, you would like to develop your sense of compassion, you might like to meditate on Ghandi or Buddha.
-If you wish to be more in touch with your body you might mediate on an athlete.
+For freedom, meditate on water.

 It’s up to you what subject you choose to meditate on.
 But here are a few ideas along with the traits they represent.